textX/Arpeggio/docs/parse_trees.md

   otherwise.
 - **position** - the position in the input stream where this node was recognized.
+- **position_end** - the end of the node in the input stream.
+This index is one char behind the last char that belongs to this node.
+Thus, `position_end - position == length of the node`.

 If you want to get line and column from position you can use `pos_to_linecol` parser method.